-A fundamental question is how to approach the CFP in the inconsistent case, when $Q = \bigcap{i=1}^m Q_i = \emptyset$ .
-Logically, algorithms designed to solve the CFP by finding a point $x^ \in Q$ are bound to fail and should, therefore, not be employed.
-But this is not always the case.
-Projection methods that are commonly used for the CFP, particularly in some very large real-world applications (see details below) are applied to CFPs without prior knowledge whether or not the problem is consistent.
-In such circumstances it is imperative to know how would a method, that is originally known to converge for a consistent CFP, behave if consistency is not guaranteed.
+A fundamental question is how to approach the CFP in the inconsistent case, when $Q = \bigcap{i=1}^{m} Q_i = \emptyset$.
+Logically, algorithms designed to solve the CFP by finding a point $x^ \in Q$ are bound to fail and should, therefore, not be

 We address this question for a particular type of projection methods.
-In general, sequential projection methods exhibit $cyclic\ convergence$ in the inconsistent case, this means that the whole sequence of iterates does not converge, but it breaks up into m convergent subsequences (see Gubin, Polyak and Raik [32, Theorem 2]).
-In contrast, simultaneous projection methods generally converge, even in the inconsistent case, to a minimizer of a proximity function that "measures" the weighted sum of squared distances to all sets of the CFP, provided such a minimizer exists (see Iusem and De Pierro [35] for a local convergence proof and Combettes [25] for a global one).
+In general, sequential projection methods exhibit cyclic convergence in the inconsistent case.
+This means that the whole sequence of iterates does not converge, but it breaks up into m convergent subsequences (see Gubin, Polyak and Raik [34, Theorem 2] and Bauschke, Borwein and Lewis [5]).
+In contrast, simultaneous projection methods generally converge, even in the inconsistent case, to a minimizer of a proximity function that "measures" the weighted sum of squared distances to all sets of the CFP, provided such a minimizer exists (see Iusem and De Pierro [37] for a local convergence proof and Combettes [26] for a global one).